Peter Thompson (Medal of Honor)

 Peter Thompson (September 1, 1853 – December 3, 1928) was a Scots-American soldier who was awarded a Medal of Honor for his actions at the Battle of the Little Bighorn.

 Biography

 Thompson was born in Markinch in Fife, Scotland.
 After emigrating with his family to the United States in 1865, Thompson lived near Pittsburgh, and later in Indiana County, PA, where he worked as a miner.
 He enlisted in the United States Army in September 1875, serving in the U.S. 7th Cavalry Regiment's C company from 1875 until 1880.
 His commanding officer was Capt.
 Thomas Custer.
 After an honorable discharge, he resided first in Lead, SD, where he worked at the Homestead Mine.
 Later he moved to Alzada, MT, where he became a rancher.
 He married Ruth Boicourt in 1904.
 They had two children, Susan and Peter Jr., born in 1906 and 1909.
 Thompson died on December 3, 1928, at Hot Springs, SD, of heart failure.
-He is buried West Lead Cemetery Lead, South Dakota.